even a relatively simple mobile application requires more than one database to function properly.

 - Best suited for - specialized primarily in OLTP transactions and if it's architectured properly, MySQL can be scaled to thousands of queries per second.

-The range of NoSQL databases is significant, and each has its own optimal use cases.
+The range of MongoDB alternatives is significant, and each has its own optimal use cases.
 Therefore, when making a choice, knowing “where in your data — and where in its connections — the business value lies.” is crucial.
 Whatever you choose, Panoply gives you a single data management solution that will connect Redis, MongoDB, Cassandra, CouchDB and MySql, and more without having to write a single line of code.

 Want these performance comparisons and more at your fingertips?